 2. Obsession with Food and Weight

 People with eating disorders often have an unhealthy preoccupation with food and weight.
 They may constantly think about what they eat, how much they weigh, and how they look.
-This obsession can lead to extreme behaviors such as counting calories, avoiding certain foods, or excessive exercise.
+This obsession can lead to restrictive eating habits, excessive exercise, or other extreme behaviors to control their weight.

 3. Distorted Body Image

 A distorted body image is a hallmark symptom of eating disorders.
-People with these disorders often have a distorted perception of their body size and shape.
-They may see themselves as overweight or obese, even if they are underweight.
+People with these disorders often have a distorted perception of their body size and shape, seeing themselves as overweight or obese even when they are underweight.
 This distorted body image can lead to dangerous behaviors such as extreme dieting or excessive exercise.

 4. Changes in Eating Habits